-In 2014, 86.3 percent of children statewide who were discharged from out-of-home-placement to reunification were reunified in less than 12 months.
-This is down slightly from 87.1 percent in 2013.
-There were four counties in 2014 who fell below the threshold of 75.2 percent.
-Performance on this measure varied widely statewide, from 45.4 percent to 100 percent, often impacted by small numbers, or the ability of families to make adequate progress toward reunification goals.
+In 2015, 84.3 percent of children statewide who were discharged from out-of-home placement to reunification were reunified in less than 12 months.
+This is down 2.0 percentage points from 2014, and 2.8 percentage points from 2013.
+There are three counties in 2015 who were below the threshold of 75.2 percent and completed PIPs.
+Performance on this measure varied widely statewide, from 45 percent to 100 percent, and is often impacted by small numbers, or the ability of families to make adequate progress toward reunification goals.
 The number of children under tribal jurisdiction can also impact this measure.